PowerDirect® Automated Demand Response Program

 - $7.00/kW per month for 1-year commitment

-We’ll also give you incentives for installing the automation systems and equipment.
-Please see our Technology Overview and FAQ’s to learn more.
+- we give incentives for installing the automation systems and equipment; see our Technology Overview and FAQ’s to learn more

 - Reduce your energy consumption for a minimum of 2 consecutive hours during peak times